 to take into consideration, such as:

 How often you use it

-- The higher the amount, the longer the CBD will stay in your system.
+- The higher your CBD serving, the longer the CBD will stay in your system.

-- CBD will actually stay in your system longer if taken on a full stomach.
-On an empty stomach, it will be metabolized more quickly and therefore exit faster.
+- CBD will stay in your system longer if taken on a full stomach.
+On an empty stomach, it's metabolized more quickly and therefore exits faster.

 - Different methods of ingesting CBD make for shorter and longer stays.
 When using vapes, for example, the CBD exits your body faster than when you ingest it using oils and tinctures.

 CBD Products with No Detectable Amounts of THC

 If you're interested in adding CBD products to your day while avoiding even trace levels of THC, broad-spectrum CBD products could be a solution.
 Broad-spectrum CBD products are made with CBD oil containing all of the native compounds found in hemp, except for detectable amounts of THC.

 are made with premium Koi PRIZM broad-spectrum hemp extract.
 They comes in two strengths and are available in lemon-lime